JoaoMichelS/JoaoMichelS/README.md

 ### Welcome to my repositories👨‍💻
 Hey, how's it going?
-I'm a Computer Engineering student, currently in the fifth semester, I got to know the technology area after taking a technical course in mechatronics, and since then I've been exploring this incredible world of technology!
+I'm a Computer Engineering student, currently in the seventh semester, I got to know the technology area after taking a technical course in mechatronics, and since then I've been exploring this incredible world of technology!

 <div>
   <a href="https://github.com/JoaoMichelS">